The local push to keep Caterpillar Inc. in York County has been met with some resistance.

 Dugan said he had no further response when asked why the move is being considered, and Smeltzer said he hasn't been able to get a reason either.

 The heavy-equipment manufacturer closed a much larger local facility in the mid-1990s, eliminating 1,100 jobs.
-Most of those jobs were held by members of the United Auto Workers union, which had years of difficult contract negotiations and strikes, including one that lasted 15 months.

 The 126-acre plant site at 601 Memory Lane was sold in 2002 for about $10 million and became the York Business Center.

 Smeltzer remembers Caterpillar's previous cuts and doesn't want to see any more job loss in York County.

 "We were hoping for more communication from them.
 It's a bit odd that the company didn't reach out to anyone at the state or local level," he said.